tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ## Title

 All major words should begin with a capital letter (Title Case), with only the first word capitalized after a colon, unless it is a proper noun.
-Use italics for scientific names.
+Use italics for scientific names; do not use other styles in your title.

-Correct: This is the Title of my Awesome Talk: Presented live in Hobart, Tasmania<br>
+**Correct: This is the Title of my Awesome Talk: Presented live in Hobart, Tasmania**<br>
 Incorrect: This is the title of my awesome talk: presented live in Hobart, Tasmania<br>
 Incorrect: THIS IS THE TITLE OF MY AWESOME TALK: PRESENTED LIVE IN HOBART TASMANIA<br>
 Incorrect: This is the _Title of my Awesome Talk:_ Presented live in Hobart, Tasmania